Harnessing PU Learning for Enhanced Cloud-based DDoS Detection: A Comparative Analysis: Introduction

 The remainder of this paper is organized as follows:

-\begin{itemize} \item Section 2 provides a comprehensive overview of PU learning, its mechanisms, and potential applications. \item Section 3 explores the theoretical applications of PU learning in cloud computing environments. \item Section 4 delves into anomaly-based DDoS detection strategies. \item Section 5 details our experimental design, including dataset selection and implementation of various PU learning approaches. \item Section 6 presents and discusses our findings on the effectiveness of PU learning in DDoS detection. \item Section 7 compares our PU learning approach with a state-of-the-art DDoS detection model. \item Section 8 concludes the paper and suggests directions for future research. \end{itemize}
+\begin{itemize} \item Section 2 provides a comprehensive overview of PU Learning, its mechanisms, and potential applications. \item Section 3 explores the theoretical applications of PU Learning in cloud computing environments. \item Section 4 delves into anomaly-based DDoS detection strategies. \item Section 5 details our experimental design, including dataset selection and implementation of various PU Learning approaches. \item Section 6 presents and discusses our findings on the effectiveness of PU Learning in DDoS detection. \item Section 7 compares our PU Learning approach with a state-of-the-art DDoS detection model. \item Section 8 reframes the task of DDoS detection as an NU Learning problem and analyzes the performance of the original PU configuration against the reconceptualized NU setup. \item Section 9 concludes the paper and suggests directions for future research. \end{itemize}